mmizuki1817/24Osaka/README.md

 print "Hello, World"
 learn to use array
 learn to use numpy and draw graph
-solve fizz buzz with conditions
+solve fizz buzz with conditional branch